 Bumps and mounds are not a sign of a bad pomegranate, and they indicate the well-ripeness of the fruit.
 If you’re out to buy pomegranates, buy the big ones with bumps and mounds, but not the cracked ones.

 Ants and other insects are looking for the sweet juice of the pomegranate arils.

-Bacteria and fungi also can get their food source quickly from pomegranate seeds left in the open.
+Bacteria and fungi can also quickly get their food source from pomegranate seeds left in the open.

 When insects attack the seeds, they damage the structure and seep out the juice from pomegranates.